esper-io/dev-docs/docs/home/console.md

 :::

 **Reboot**

-When you click Reboot, the Esper Console will send the command to reboot all the active devices in the group.
+When you click **Reboot**, the Esper Console will send the command to reboot all the active devices in the group.
 A popdown will show the progress of the action, indicating the number of successful and unsuccessful attempts.

 ![Groups](./assets/NewConsole/Reboot.png)

-Click on See details to see the status of each of the devices in the group.
+Click on **See details** to see the status of each of the devices in the group.

 ![Groups](./assets/NewConsole/RebootDetails.png)